Aravindray/Aravindray/How to do it!.md

 Then download the Windows (x86, 32-bit), MSI Installer with maximum MB (the second one)

-Don't need to sign just click download without signin.
+Don't need to sign in just click download without sign in.

 ### How to activate create and activate virtual environment in python?